HBS-Urosystem/urosystem.kit2/cms/blocks/shop/shop-5pcs.hu.md

       * Other countries: 15 days
   - type: article
-    subtitle: DUE TO THE COVID WORLD WIDE PANDEMIC DELIVERY CAN BE LONGER THAN USUAL.
+    subhead: DUE TO THE COVID WORLD WIDE PANDEMIC DELIVERY CAN BE LONGER THAN USUAL.
     anchor: ""
   - type: article
     text: >-